A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 Investing in gold ETFs, such as SPDR Gold Shares (GLD) and VanEck Gold Miners ETF (GDX), involves several risks that investors must consider.

-Despite gold's historical role as a reliable hedge against inflation, these ETFs can experience significant price volatility, especially those linked to mining stocks.
+Despite gold's historical role as a reliable hedge against inflation, these ETFs, especially those linked to mining stocks, can experience significant price volatility.

-During extreme market conditions, liquidity risks may arise, causing the ETF's price to deviate from the underlying value of gold.
+Liquidity risks may arise during extreme market conditions, causing the ETF's price to deviate from the underlying value of gold.

 Incorporating Gold ETFs